-You can smell ripe jackfruit from far away because of its strong and pleasant aroma.
-It's big and has a prickly, needle-like outer skin.
-Inside, it has bulb-like pods.
+You can smell ripe jackfruit from a mile away because of its strong, pleasant aroma.
+It's big and has a prickly, needle-like outer skin and bulb-like pods on the inside.
 In a ripe jackfruit, the pods are fleshy, sweet, and tasty.
 Each bulb has a moderately big seed inside.
 People consume the bulb just like that or cook it with other ingredients.

-Jackfruit is considered the best fruit substitute for meat, as it tastes and feels like meat when it is not ripe.
+Jackfruit is considered the best fruit substitute for meat because it tastes and feels like meat when it is not ripe.

 - 3 cups ripe jackfruit pods, seed removed